 The West Palm Beach station covers an area of 60,000ft² with scope for new development.

-The second phase of the Brightline high-speed rail project will extend the railway line from West Palm Beach to Orlando.
-It will include the development of 170 miles (273.5km) of new track between South Florida and Orlando.
+The second phase of the Brightline high-speed rail project extended the railway line from West Palm Beach to Orlando.
+It included the development of 170 miles (273.5km) of new track between South Florida and Orlando.

 Phase three details

-The third phase of the Brightline high-speed rail project is still in the planning stage.
+The third phase of the Brightline high-speed rail project is still in the design stage.
 It will include an 85-mile (136.7km) rail line between Orlando International Airport and Tampa.
-Trains on the line are expected to travel at a speed of 125mph (201.16km/h).

 Brightline high-speed rail line construction

-Construction on the project began with the laying of new tracks between the Miami and West Palm Beach section in mid-2014.
+Construction on the project began with the laying of new tracks between the Miami and West Palm Beach sections in mid-2014.

 The existing building located on the site of the Fort Lauderdale station was demolished and construction on the new station commenced in October 2014.
 The external structure of the station was completed in September 2017 while the interior was finished in the second half of 2017.